Truthmedia123/weddingreplit/replit.md

 - **2025-07-06**: RSVP system now fully operational with wedding page creation and guest management
 - **2025-07-06**: Successfully completed project migration from Replit Agent to Replit environment
 - **2025-07-06**: Completely removed all dark mode classes from entire codebase as requested
+- **2025-07-06**: Removed founder attribution and updated copyright year to 2025

 ## Project Architecture